Got off Again?

 Like and Share This:

 Peace.
 Love.
-Go Forth and Be FAITHFUL.
+Go Forth and Listen To The Rain.

 Back to Daily Bread?